 Disease and Treatment Education- We work with the patient and any family members who may be involved in the treatment process to help them better understand the nature of addiction in general, the specifics of the addiction process related to the specific drug the individual is taking, the nature of co-occurring disorders, the different type of treatment modalities and what each entails, as well as what to expect after discharge.

-Group Therapy – Group therapy is one of the most effective motivational and reinforcing formats for the beginning stages of addiction therapy.
+Group Therapy – Group therapy used at our treatment center is one of the most effective motivational and reinforcing formats for the beginning stages of addiction therapy.

 Goal Setting – Every individual will have different treatment related goals as well as additional goals that are separate from specific abstinence goals, such as going back to school or getting back into the work force.
 We work with each individual participating in our program to establish an appropriate set of goals for their treatment plan that are challenging, but which the individual can succeed at meeting.
 This plan will usually be utilized in our Partial Hospitalization Program or Intensive Outpatient Program, which we frequently encourage individuals in our program to enter after leaving our unit.